What Is H.264 Streaming Encoder?

 OBS (Open Broadcaster Software) is free and open-source software for video recording and live streaming.

 If you’re seeking something a bit more professional, you can use Teradek or a similar premium alternative.
 For more information on the best live streaming encoder software on the market, why not check our comprehensive comparison overview?
-What’s great about these live-streaming encoders is they’re compatible with live-streaming platforms like Dacast.
+What’s great about these live-streaming encoders is that they’re compatible with live-streaming platforms like Dacast.

 But why exactly would you need a live-streaming platform?